tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 certainty and faith have different characteristics---and the most crucial difference is that false certainty is, well, _false_.
 Ultimately, when we make our minds accept as certainty that which is false, we restrict ourselves.
-This self-limitation happens in several ways.
+This self-limitation happens in at least two ways.

 First, we are simply _less capable_ when we are acting upon falsehoods.
 If, for example, a person is drawn into "get rich quick" schemes, or